History of science and technology in the People's Republic of China: 1950s: Soviet influence

-After the establishment of the People's Republic in 1949, China reorganized its science establishment along Soviet lines — a system that remained in force until the late 1970s, when China's leaders called for major reforms.
-The Soviet model was characterized by a bureaucratic rather than a professional principle of organization, the separation of research from production, the establishment of a set of specialized research institutes, and a high priority on applied science and technology, which includes military technology.
+After the establishment of the People's Republic in 1949, China reorganized its science establishment along Soviet lines.
+The Soviet approach to science and technology was highly centralized, with the Academy of Sciences if the Soviet Union and several industrial ministries, and emphasized applied science (which could be more readily applied to economic production) more than basic science.

+Zhou Enlai was a major figure in developing science and technology policy in the early PRC.

 The government's view of the purpose of scientific work was set forth in the September 1949 Common Program of the Chinese People's Political Consultative Conference, which stated, "Efforts should be made to develop the natural sciences in order to serve the construction of industry, agriculture, and the national defense."
-On November 1, 1949, the Chinese Academy of Sciences was founded, amalgamating research institutes under the former Academia Sinica and Beijing Research Academy (the former Beijing Research Laboratory).
+The Chinese Academy of Sciences was founded in November 1949; it incorporated many scientists who had studied in Western countries or worked for institutions of the Kuomintang government (like the Academia Sinica or the Beiping Academy).
 In March 1951 the government directed the academy to determine the requirements of the production sector of the economy and to adjust scientific research to meet those requirements.
 Scientists were to engage in research with significant and fairly immediate benefits to society and to work as members of collectives rather than as individuals seeking personal fame and recognition.